-The college offers an undergraduate program leading to a Bachelor of Science in Nursing (B.S.N.) degree, a Master of Science degree in Nursing (M.S.) with preparation for advanced practice in nursing, and continuing and extended education opportunities for RNs, which include RN-B.S.N. and RN-B.S.N.-M.S. programs.
-A Post-Master's certificate program is also available.
+The college offers an undergraduate program leading to a Bachelor of Science in Nursing (B.S.N.) degree, a Master of Science (M.S.) degree in Nursing with preparation for advanced practice in nursing, and continuing and extended education opportunities for RNs, which include RN-B.S.N. and RN-B.S.N.-M.S. programs.
+A Post-Master's Nurse Practitioner Certificate program is also available.

-The college also participates with the University of Arizona in offering the Master of Public Health (M.P.H.) degree and a combined M.P.H./M.S. degrees program.
+The college also participates with the University of Arizona and Northern Arizona University in offering the Master of Public Health (M.P.H.) degree and a combined M.P.H./M.S. degree.